Frequently Asked Questions

 We know taking this step towards mastering your mental health can be hard and scary, but the team here at SHARE is here to answer any questions you may have.
 Review the most commonly asked questions below and contact us today to schedule your free consultation to answer any other questions you may have.
 We are so excited to work with you soon!

 WHAT SERVICES DO YOU PROVIDE?

-We offer medication management services, ketamine psychotherapy, individual, couples, group, and family therapy.
+We offer medication management services, ketamine psychotherapy, individual, couples, group, and family therapy, nutrition, and fitness services.
 We currently employ providers licensed in FL but are expanding to other states.
-Please reach out if interested in pursuing care, no matter your location.
-We work with adults and minors in-office in Clearwater, FL, or via HIPAA-compliant Telehealth video.
+Please reach out if you are interested in pursuing care, no matter your location.
+We work with adults and minors in-office in Clearwater or Sarasota, FL, or via HIPAA-compliant Telehealth video.

 We also offer a free 15-minute consultation to new clients.
 The consultation is meant to offer a chance to answer any questions you may have about our services and to assess your readiness for change and fit for this practice.

 We accept almost all insurance plans (except Medicaid).
 You can explore our fees and the full list of insurances HERE.

 Meeting with a provider can support maintaining your mental health, just like going to the doctor for routine checkups or the dentist for cleanings.
 You can live a more full life and manage the many obstacles of life with the help of therapy.
 It can assist you in comprehending how and why you're feeling what you're feeling and teach you ways to cope with that experience and learn skills to challenge negative experiences.